MicrosoftDocs/power-pages-docs/power-pages-docs/configure/vs-code-extension.md

 When customizing downloaded content using Visual Studio Code, you can now use IntelliSense for Power Pages [Liquid tags](liquid/liquid-tags.md).

-Start by typing and a list of Liquid tags will appear, once you select the tag, it will be correctly formatted and ready for additional input.
+Start by typing and a list of Liquid tags will appear, once you select the tag, it will be correctly formatted and ready for more input.

 :::image type="content" source="media/vs-code-extension/liquid-tag-completion.png" alt-text="Snippet with an example of Liquid tag completion.":::

 ### Liquid objects

-You can see Liquid object code completions by entering `{{ }}`.
+You can see [Liquid object](/liquid/liquid-objects.md) code completions by entering `{{ }}`.
 With the cursor placed between the brackets, select `<CTRL + space>` to display a list of Liquid objects that you can select.
-If the object has additional properties, you can enter a **.** and then select `<CTRL + space>` again to see specific properties of the Liquid object.
+If the object has more properties, you can enter a **.** and then select `<CTRL + space>` again to see specific properties of the Liquid object.

 :::image type="content" source="media/vs-code-extension/liquid-object.png" alt-text="Entering a Liquid object.":::

 ### Template tags

-You can see Power Pages web template suggestions using the `{include <CTRL + space>}` statement while writing Liquid code.
+You can see Power Pages web template suggestions by place your cursor in the `{include ' '}` statement and select `<CTRL> - space`.
 A list of existing web templates will appear for you to select.

 :::image type="content" source="media/vs-code-extension/template-tags.png" alt-text="Template tags.":::

 ## Create, delete, and rename website objects

-From within Visual Studio code, you are able to create, delete, and rename the following website components:
+From within Visual Studio Code, you're able to create, delete, and rename the following website components:

 - Web pages
 - Page templates